dariofiru/pjx/README.md

 Once the lineup is saved, a popup informs us that we are now part of the FMX League!
 5. Any time a new FMX Leaugue is played by the scheduler, we'll be informed by a popup.
 Between rounds we can consult our team stats or create a fresh new lineup or even trade a player.
 Players value is slightly increased or decreased after each round meaning every time we sell a player we may either make a profit or a loss.
 Also for each win or loss we'll get or loose 2 FMX coins.
-6. At ay moment we can also challenge another team to a one2one (or we could receive a challenge), specifing a betting amount, allowing our team budget to increase or decrease [^6].
+6. At ay moment we can also challenge another team to a one2one (or we could receive a challenge), specifing a betting amount, allowing our team budget to increase or decrease.
 7. The admin player (user: admin, pswd: 1234) has got access to an admin menu.

-### Matches score example
+### Matches score example <a id="ex"></a>

 Let's immagine that on FMX League round 20 Little Island and Hackney Boys clash, for semplicity we'll assume 4 players teams.
 Here are the 2 lineups:
 <table>